 About this website

-Please take time to look around this site where you will find everything you need to know about why there is an urgent need for this event, what happened on the day, how you can join in on the fun, and much more.
-You will also find out how easy it is to support the European Unity Walk if you were unable to attend in person, either by donating or helping us to spread the word.
+You will also find out how easy it is to support future European Unity Walks if you are unable to attend in person, either by donating or helping us to spread the word.
 Together, we can help improve the lives of people with Parkinson’s and their families – and our society.